status-im/hardwallet-firmware/docs/PROTOCOL.md

 |  0x10  |   Invalid FW   | The loaded firmware is malformed or signature does not match  |
 |  0x20  |   Low battery  | Command refused because of low battery                        |
 |  0x3f  |  Unknown error | Unexpected system error                                       |

+the leftmost bit is a reserved warning flags.
+The second leftmost bit is the low battery warning.

 ### Initialize